Psychological Safety Framework in Pull-based Open Source Projects: Introduction

 Google’s Project Aristotle examined 115 engineering teams and 65 sales teams to determine what makes a team effective \cite{nytimesWhatGoogle}.
-Their findings revealed that teams with strong PS were more effective, as members felt comfortable sharing ideas, taking risks, and collaborating openly.
-Their results showed that even highly skilled employees needed a psychologically safe environment to contribute their best work.
+The results revealed that teams with strong PS are more effective, as members feel comfortable sharing ideas, taking risks, and collaborating openly.
+It was also found that even highly skilled employees need a psychologically safe environment to contribute their best work.
 Project Aristotle also revealed that employees do not want to suppress their personalities or emotions at work.
-PS allows individuals to bring their entire self to work, to allow honest discussions about challenges, frustrations, and uncertainties about their work.
+PS allows individuals to bring their entire self to work, to allow honest discussions about work challenges, frustrations, and uncertainties.

 In SE, studies suggest that PS can be indicated by open communication, constructive feedback, willingness to admit mistakes, and engagement in discussions \cite{Santana2023, Santana2024, Lenberg2018}.
 Santana et al. highlight that software teams benefit from open communication, constructive feedback, and a culture where mistakes are seen as learning opportunities \cite{Santana2023, Santana2024}.
 Recent work also suggests that interpersonal fairness, such as being treated with respect and dignity, is not only central to job satisfaction~\cite{sesari2024giving}, but also underpins PS in software teams~\cite{german2018my}.
 Lenberg and Feldt examined PS in open-source communities by linking it to sustained participation measuring factors like discussion engagement and re-engagement after PR rejections \cite{Lenberg2018}.
-GitLab emphasizes the negative effects of punishment culture, blame, and poor communication, which can reduce trust and collaboration \cite{gitlabPsychologicalSafety}. \changed{PS has also been linked to high team performance in software teams \cite{nytimesWhatGoogle, Lenberg2018}.}
+GitLab emphasizes the negative effects of punishment culture, blame, and poor communication, which can reduce trust and collaboration \cite{gitlabPsychologicalSafety}.
+PS has also been linked to high team performance in software teams \cite{nytimesWhatGoogle, Lenberg2018}.